Munroe-Parlee/microbit_v1_hardware_test_suite/README.md

   - https://microbit.org/get-started/user-guide/firmware/

 ## Support or Lack Thereof
-Since the program works and has fullfilled its intended purpose there is very little further development and support to be expected.
+Since the program works, though presumably not optimally, but nevertheless has fullfilled its intended purpose, there is very little further development and support to be expected.

 However, if you have had good use of it or have ideas for or made improvements or experienced some horrible bugs, please tell me about it in the [issues section](https://github.com/Vegz78/microbit_test_testunit/issues)!
 <BR>